Network Evolution Based on Centrality: Results

 This result for the functional form of the step-function is valid for the elements below the diagonal, i.e.~for the nodes with low degree.

 We now turn our attention to the high degree, central nodes.
 From the symmetry of the adjacency matrix, one finds that $h_l(x)$ for these nodes satisfies $x = \mathcal{N} e^{-2 (1-2 \alpha ) h_l(x)}$.
-Thus, inverting this expression we get $h_l(x) = (\ln (\mathcal{N}) - \ln (x))/(2(1-2 \alpha ))$.
-Conversely, the degree distribution is given by $P(k) = -h'(1-k)$, from which the following stationary degree distribution is found
+Thus, inverting this expression we get